bergesinstitute/grafmethodenglish/book-5-unit-3.md

 2. What is something you wish you had done differently in the past?
 3. Is there anything about your city you wish would change?
 4. What do you wish you had known when you were younger?
-5. If only you could live anywhere, where would it be?